-- You will no longer own your house;
+- You no longer own your house.

-- You could leave out some of your heirs;
+- You could leave out some of your heirs.

-- You could jeopardize Medicaid eligibility.
+- You could be ineligible for Medicaid and other benefits.

 How can deeding my house leave out some of my heirs?

 By deeding joint ownership in your property to any person (including one of your children), your other heirs have no enforceable legal claim on the property.
 Upon your death, the person named as joint owner will own the property outright, even if your will says otherwise.
 An oral agreement between you and your child to distribute the property to others is not legally binding.

 What are the tax consequences of deeding my house?

 Although you may not have tax problems, the person you deed your home to may have to pay a large tax if the home is sold.
 This is called a capital gains tax.

 Suppose you bought your home for $50,000, but the value has increased to $200,000.
 If you deed the home to someone else, that person may get a large tax bill when they sell the home.
 If the home is sold for $200,000, that person would have to pay a capital gains tax on $150,000 (the sale price minus your original purchase price).
 This means the person you deed your home to may have to pay tens of thousands of dollars in taxes when the home is sold.

 The rules for capital gains taxes are different if a person inherits the home after your death.
 Instead of deeding your home to someone else, consider leaving the home to that person in your will.
 Giving the home to someone in a will may help that person lessen or avoid these high taxes.